RenderKit/ospray/doc/api.md

 ### Unstructured Volumes

 Unstructured volumes can have its topology and geometry freely defined.
-Geometry can be composed of tetrahedral, wedge, or hexahedral cell types.
-Data format optinally matches VTK and consists from multiple
+Geometry can be composed of tetrahedral, hexahedral, wedge or pyramid cell types.
+Used data format is compatible with VTK and consists from multiple
 arrays: vertex positions and values, vertex indices, cell start indices, cell types, and cell values.
 An unstructured volume type is created by passing the type string "`unstructured_volume`" to `ospNewVolume`.